-In the case of music, new interpretations can bring new rights.
+In the case of music, new interpretations can bring new

+Transforming an existing work can easily lead to a new copyright rights.
 The copyright concerns the composition, but the performers and also the record producer hold so-called 'neighbouring' rights up until 70 years after the release of the record.
 So if you want to add Bach's Goldberg variations to your movie, you won't be able to to use Glenn Gould's interpretation (neither the 1955 or the 1981 one) without paying royalties to CBS and the Gould estate.
 You could, however, use a version that is too old to still have neighbouring rights, like Wanda Landowska's 1945 version.
 Or you could use an interpretation that was donated to the public domain by the musicians and producers: in 2012, Kimiko Ishizaka made such a recording as part of the Open Goldberg Variations project.